 - Where do we want to go?

-It’s recommended to have an outside branding professional help you navigate through the above steps and facilitate this discovery session, with the goal to encourage people to open up and share their opinions and thoughts in an open-minded, constructive, non-judgmental environment.
+It’s recommended to have an branding expert help you navigate through the above steps and facilitate this discovery session, with the goal to encourage people to open up and share their opinions and thoughts in an open-minded, constructive, non-judgmental environment.

 The branding agency will provide those same folks that participated in one or more of these above steps, a comprehensive report revealing what was identified in the evaluation, audits and discovery session.
 The report will also provide recommendations on areas identified as potential conflicts or stumbling blocks as the branding process moves forward.